Nathankoth/volaglobe-website/README.md

 **Option A: Using FileZilla (GUI)**
 1. Download [FileZilla](https://filezilla-project.org/)
-2. Connect to your Namecheap FTP:
+2. Connect to your hosting FTP:
    - **Host:** ftp.yourdomain.com (or IP from cPanel)
    - **Username:** Your cPanel username
    - **Password:** Your cPanel password